- Event & Photo Info

-Thomas Todd was enslaved at Ashland from at least 1830 until his death by suicide on or about June 5, 1844.
+Thomas Todd was enslaved at Ashland from about 1830 until his death on or about June 5, 1844.
 He was married to woman named Jane, also enslaved at Ashland, and they had at least one child, a son.

 Most sources state that Tom was a shoemaker and some indicate he was hired out by Henry Clay.
 At least one source says he grew his own hemp plot to earn money.

 On or about June 5, 1844, Tom Todd died via suicide by hanging at Ashland.
 Most sources suggest he had become morose, depressed, or despondent.
-Henry Clay states in an 1847 letter to abolitionist Sydney Howard Gay that Todd had been that way for some time.
-Several reasons are given for Todd’s mental state.
-Some sources say he received a severe whipping not long before killing himself.
-One source says he came to Lucretia Hart Clay to report the money he had been saving had been stolen from his bureau.
+Several reasons are given for Tom’s mental state.
+Some sources say he received a severe whipping not long before taking his own life.
+One source says he came to Lucretia Clay to report that money he had been saving had been stolen from his bureau.
 Apparently, she made no effort to help him.
 One source relates that Todd hung himself in a corn crib only later to be found by other enslaved people.

 According to Henry Clay, Tom Todd’s wife remained enslaved at Ashland after his death.
 She re-married and became a cook for the Clays.

-Phoebe Moore was born in Boone County, KY.
-Her parents were a white farmer and mixed race woman.
-She was very light skinned.
-When Phoebe was 12 she and her mother were sold to Thomas Hart Benton.
+Phoebe Moore was born enslaved in Boone County, KY.
+Her parents were a white farmer and a mixed race woman.
+When Phoebe was 12 she and her mother were sold to Missouri Senator Thomas Hart Benton.

 According to Phoebe’s obituary, Henry Clay encountered her in Washington, D.C. while she was enslaved to Benton.
 The obituary says Clay was attracted to the 16-year-old and bought her from Benton.
-It goes on to say that he sexually exploited her and later emancipated her.
-There are two versions of Phoebe’s obituary and both say she had two children who died before Phoebe.
-One version states that these children were Henry Clay’s and both versions state that Phoebe kept her emancipation papers, documentation of purchase by Clay from Benton, and several letters from Clay.
+It goes on to say that he sexually exploited her and later freed her.
+There are two versions of Phoebe’s obituary and both say she had two children who died before her.
+One obituary states that these children were Henry Clay’s and both versions state that Phoebe kept her manumission papers, documentation of purchase by Clay from Benton, and several letters from Clay.

 No records have at this time been located relative to Phoebe’s enslavement by Henry Clay.
 It should also be noted that neither obituary says she was at Ashland and no record has been found to show she was.
 She may have been, but there is no evidence of that fact.
 She may have lived exclusively in Washington D.C.